What do child welfare leaders need to know about supporting families when caregivers are facing immigration-enforced detention or deportation?

 Describes the history, utility, and implementation of agreements with foreign consulates using state and county examples.

 1 Carr, P. D. (2019).
 Parental detention and deportation in child welfare cases.
 Child Welfare, 96(5), 81–101.

-2 Child protection agency staff may also benefit from a basic understanding of ICE policy, how to reach their local ICE field office, and how to locate and communicate with caregivers who are detained.
+2 Child protection agency staff may also benefit from an overview of policies and standards for detained parents involved with child welfare, how to reach their local ICE field office, and how to locate and communicate with caregivers who are detained.